Legoland Billund Resort: Knight's Kingdom

 Knight's Kingdom contains The Dragon coaster, located inside a medieval castle.
 The ride starts with a slow-moving dark ride scene with Lego figures themed to medieval times, including a mighty dragon.
-Vikings River Splash is a Viking theme river rapids ride that was added in 2006 and has plenty of wet surprises.
-Riders' photos are taken at the end of the ride.
-Knight's Kingdom also has Granny's Apple Farms Restaurant, Knight's Barbecue Grill and Castle Burgers.
+Knight's Kingdom also has Knight's Barbecue Grill.

 LEGO Movie World

 It features the Masters of Flight and Unikitty's Disco Drop found in the California and Florida versions with its exclusive ride being a Technical Park Aerobat.

 LEGOREDO Town

 LEGOREDO Town is a Western-themed land that contains the rides Lego Canoe, LEGOLDMINE, Westernride' and ghost The hunted House.
 LEGOREDO also has its own band called "The Rattlesnakes" and they play country music all day long.
 The mountain terrain of Lego Canoe offers a scenic background.

 Mini Land

 Mini Land is the heart of any Legoland park.
 The 1:20 scale Lego brick models feature landscapes, sights and buildings from all over Denmark, as well as famous landmarks from other parts of the world.
-These include, in addition to the models listed below, the Acropolis of Athens and scenes from Star Wars.
 The LEGOTop observation tower offers a nice view of the entire park.
 The models and structures in Mini Land were made using more than 25 million Lego bricks.